 Cuba is the largest wheat market in the Caribbean and should be a natural buyer of U.S. wheat.
 Instead, all wheat imports come from our democratic allies in the European Union and Canada.

-The EU increasingly approaches SPS regulations through a hazard-based approach — that is identifying potential hazards and banning them, regardless of the actual risk of exposure.
+The European Union (EU) increasingly approaches sanitary and phytosanitary (SPS) regulations through a “hazard-based” approach: identifying potential hazards and banning them, regardless of the actual risk of exposure.
 Without science-based risk assessments that meet international standards, the EU risks disrupting trade in agricultural products and violating its WTO commitments.
-There is substantial risk that the EU will choose to prohibit residues of pesticides subject to risk-based analysis in the United States that are banned as hazards in the EU.
-This could have serious repercussions for wheat sales in the most significant export market for U.S. durum wheat.
+There is a substantial risk that the EU will choose to prohibit pesticide residues that, while subject to risk-based analysis in the United States are banned as hazards in the EU.
+This approach could seriously affect wheat sales in the most significant export market for U.S. durum wheat.

-View the EU section of the Trade Barriers Report here.
+View the EU section (page 8) of the Trade Barriers Report here.

 India maintains high support prices for wheat in violation of its WTO commitments, leading to excess production and inflated public stocks.
-In some years, stocks have grown so large that India has exported wheat, a clear violation of WTO export subsidy rules.
-To make matters worse, India is constantly seeking to protect its trade-distorting stockholding program by preventing any multilateral trade agreements unless it gets its way.
+In some years, stocks have grown so large that India has exported the subsidized wheat at discounted prices, a clear violation of WTO export subsidy rules.
+To make matters worse, India is constantly seeking to protect its trade-distorting stockholding program by preventing any multilateral trade agreements that try to bring the policy into compliance.

-Essentially, India has attempted to create a permanent loophole for certain types of price support programs associated with state-run stockpiling programs.
-These types of price supports can be highly trade distorting, violating both WTO rules and the spirit of trade liberalization that the organization is meant to embody.
+Essentially, India has tried to create a permanent loophole for certain types of price support programs associated with state-run stockpiling programs.
+These types of price supports can be highly trade-distorting, violating both WTO rules and the spirit of trade liberalization that the organization is meant to embody.

-U.S. Wheat Associates does not object to India holding public stocks for food security, which is critical for all countries.
-Public stockholding has always been included in the Agreement on Agriculture’s “Green Box” of non-trade distorting support, but with the recognition that administered prices (i.e. price supports) should be properly notified considering their potential to distort trade.
-There is no such restriction on purchases for public stocks using market prices, but that is not the type of program that India operates.
+U.S. Wheat Associates (USW) does not object to India holding public stocks for food security.
+Public stockholding has always been included in the Agreement on Agriculture’s “Green Box” of non-trade distorting support.
+However, administered prices (i.e., price supports) should be appropriately notified, considering their potential to distort trade.
+There is no such restriction on purchases for public stocks using market prices, but that is not the type of program India operates.

-View the India section of the Trade Barriers Report here.
+View the India section (page 10) of the Trade Barriers Report here.

-Despite one of the highest tariff barriers on wheat in the world (130 percent in recent years, though recently lowered to 45 percent), Turkey is the largest exporter of wheat flour by far.
-One might wonder how this could be, since protected industries are typically not globally dominant.
-The answer is that Turkey uses a complicated system of domestic price supports, state purchases, and a system known as inward processing, that result in subsidized flour exports.
+Despite one of the highest tariff barriers on wheat globally (130% in recent years, though recently lowered to 45%), Turkey is the largest exporter of wheat flour by far.
+One may wonder how this could be since protected industries are typically not globally dominant.
+The answer is that Turkey uses a complicated system of domestic price supports, state purchases, and a system known as inward processing (IPS) that results in subsidized flour exports.

-The inward processing policies encourage subsidized flour sales as flour exporters receive a certificate to import duty-free wheat when flour is exported.
-This system requires Turkish millers to export flour before receiving certificates allowing an equivalent amount of wheat imports duty-free.
-WTO rules allow this type of system, but Turkey has an obligation under the WTO Agreement on Subsidies and Countervailing Measures to maintain a verification system related to the use of the IPS.
-It is supposed to track how much product is imported and exported under the system, and check that exported wheat is of the same characteristics and kind as wheat exported under the IPS.
+The inward processing policies encourage subsidized flour sales because flour exporters receive a certificate to import duty-free wheat when flour is exported.
+This system requires Turkish millers to export flour before receiving certificates, allowing equivalent wheat imports duty-free.
+WTO rules allow this type of system, but Turkey has an obligation under the WTO Agreement on Subsidies and Countervailing Measures to maintain a verification system related to the IPS use.
+It is supposed to track how much product is imported and exported under the system and check that exported wheat has the same characteristics and is the same kind of wheat exported under the IPS.
 There is no evidence of such a verification system.
-If Turkey does not maintain such a verification system, it is in violation of WTO rules.
+If Turkey does not maintain such a verification system, it violates WTO rules.

 Turkish flour exports can be priced well below the market, displacing milling wheat exports from all origins.
-This has a particularly negative effect on U.S. Wheat Associates’ overseas customers, because it undercuts flour mill profits, resulting in slower growth, tighter margins, or milling industries operating well below capacity or even closing mills.
+This negatively affects USW’s overseas customers because it undercuts flour mill profits, resulting in slower growth, tighter margins, or milling industries operating well below capacity or even closing mills.

-View the Turkey section of the Trade Barriers Report here.
+View the Turkey section (page 21) of the Trade Barriers Report here.